 The resources below support common ways that library workers across the Alliance perform tasks related to the Shared Content & Technical Services (SCTS) program.
-Cooperative collection development and resource management, including cataloguing, acquisitions, collection development, electronic resources, and open access content.
+Cooperative collection development and resource management, including acquisitions, cataloguing, collection development, electronic resources, and open access content.

 On This Page